OSUSecLab/elfuzz/docker_readme.md

 docker start -ai elfuzz
 ```

-Then, you need to download the large binary files from Figshare into the local repository.
+Then, you need to download the large binary files from Zenodo into the local repository.
 Run the following command to do so:

 ```bash
 elfuzz download